“Fathers, do not provoke your children, lest they become discouraged.”

 1. Under discipline causes exasperation.

-Unannounced rules made known after the child breaks them causes exasperation.
-Exasperation is caused by too many rules; a rule should be followed through to the stated punishment.
+Unannounced rules made known after the child breaks them cause exasperation.
+Too many rules cause exasperation; a rule should be followed through to the stated punishment.
 Rules should be clearly stated; rules should not come out of disaster.
 Under discipline is caused by divided authority.
 Under discipline creates frustration resulting in yelling and other false systems of correction.